12 min read

 If you’re using ConvertKit, we’ve made delivering your incentives extremely easy!
 Here are some quick steps to upload your content:

 Choose one of these incentives and implement it in your blog this week.
 Think about what your readers are struggle with and create a valuable asset that they just can’t pass up.
-Let me know how it goes or if you have any questions about what type of incentive would work for you.

 Download this issue of Tradecraft as a PDF to read and reference at your own pace.